 The UMass Worcester Office of Faculty Affairs has implemented special programs and initiatives for the advancement and leadership of women and diversity that has continuously been expanding since 2005 under the direction of Dr. Judith K. Ockene, Associate Vice Provost for Gender & Equity, Professor of Medicine, Chief of Preventive and Behavioral Medicine, and more recently under the direction of Dr. Luanne Thorndyke, Vice Provost for Faculty Affairs, and the support of Dr. Robert Milner, Associate Vice Provost of Professional Development, Dr. Deborah Plummer, Associate Vice Chancellor of Diversity and Equal Opportunity, Dr. Jeroan Allison, Associate Vice Provost for Health Disparities, and Dr. Patricia Franklin, Associate Professor of Orthopedics & Physical Rehabilitation and Family Medicine & Community Health.

-Initiatives such as: the Gender Equity Initiative (GEI), the Women’s Faculty Committee, the Joy McCann Professorship (JMP), the Leadership Series, and the Faculty Advancement and Department Liaisons (FADL) contributed to the success of obtaining this grant award.
+Initiatives such as: the Gender Equity Initiative (GEI), the Women’s Faculty Committee, the Joy McCann Professorship (JMP), and the Leadership Series contributed to the success of obtaining this grant award.

 The impact of these initiatives, especially the FADL, is reflected in the higher percentage of female full professors in sciences when compared to the national average.
 The UMW programs have succeeded in improving the structure and increasing the composition in the basic research departments, but even with composition approaching parity, issues of high-level recruitment, recognition and culture for women exist.